hrs/recipes/recipes/pizza.md

 - 2 c. bread flour
 - 1½ tsp. salt
 - 3 tbsp. olive oil
-- 1 c. pizza sauce (or pasta sauce, with some garlic and oregano)
+- 1 c. [pizza sauce](pizza-sauce.md) (or pre-made pasta sauce with some extra garlic and oregano, in a pinch)
 - ⅔ lb. mozzarella cheese
 - ¼ lb.
 Parmesan cheese
 - toppings, as desired